 To improve the transition of the building into public space, the implementation of greenery and front doors at street level will soothe the ground level junction.
 The hole in the street façade at the spot of the alley at the Jan van Avennestraat will be filled up with a new building volume.

-The new programme will consist of ca. 25 residential spaces with an average size of 85 square meters.
+The new program will consist of ca. 25 residential spaces with an average size of 85 square meters.
 These accommodations will have loft-like qualities with big windows, plenty of daylight, and a significant floor height.
 On the roof, a number of loft-apartments with green roof-patios will be added.
 To enter the dwellings, the original and characteristic stairwell can be re-used.

 The old factory will present a strong stimulus to the neighbourhood, both in its program offerings as well as in its expression.